Surbtal: Surbtaler Juden

 However, the Jewish residents were only allowed to enter a few professions, such as trade, particularly as livestock dealers and so on.
 Houses were built with two separate entrances, one for Jews and one for Christians.
 They were under the high and low courts of the Baden bailiff.
 The Jewish population was fairly well tolerated, self-managed and maintained its own school.
 In March 1798 the French revolutionary troops overturned the Swiss regime and proclaimed the Helvetic Republic; the Surb region now belonged to the short-lived Canton of Baden from 1798 to 1803.
 The new state was soon hated in large parts of the population, resulting in the 1802 civil war.
 This hatred erupted on 21 September 1802 during the so-called Zwetschgenkrieg against the Jewish fellow citizens, who were considered supporters of the new liberal government.
 A horde of over 800 residents from neighboring villages fell over Endingen and Lengnau, and enriched themselves from the belongings of those defenseless Jews, while the Christian inhabitants were largely unmolested.

 The first Swiss Federal Constitution of 12 September 1848 provided for the cantons' sovereignty, as long as this did not impinge on the Federal Constitution.
 Among others, Jewish citizens from Endingen and Lengnau, 80 Jewish women, children and men in all, were allowed by the authorities to settle in the whole territory of the Canton of Zurich in 1850, in 1862 about 175 people, including 100 in the Zürich district.
 The first Jewish community in the city of Zürich within the past 438 years, exceptionally appreciated the support by the city authorities.
 In 1866 the Swiss Federal Constitution granted freedom of establishment and in 1874 freedom of worship, whereupon to about 1920, most of the Jewish citizens left the Surbtal.
 After the repeal of the majority of the legal restrictions on Jewish citizens on 3 March 1862, on 29 March 1862 the Israelitischer Kultusverein (Jewish society) was founded by 12 members in Zürich, and in 1880 its name was changed in the present Israelitische Cultusgemeinde Zürich (ICZ).
 On 16 September 1884 their first synagogue, Synagoge Zürich Löwenstrasse was inaugurated.
-In 1879 the Jewish village of Neu-Endingen was built which remained mostly independent until 1983 when it merged back into the village of Endingen.
+In 1879 the Jewish bürgergemeinde of Neu-Endingen was founded which remained independent until 1983 when it merged into the bürgergemeinde of Endingen.